On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

-\para{Distributed interchange intervention.} We aim to find a subspace in the model's hidden representation that achieves the same effect as changing the causal variable race.
-Let $H(\cdot) \in \mathbb{R}^d$ be the hidden representation at some target token and layer of the language model $\mathcal{N}$.
-By abuse of notation, we also use $\{ (s_i, t_i) \}_{i=1}^n$ to represent source and target prompt pairs to the network.
-However, instead of tuples of variables, $s_i$ and $t_i$ are now tokens in the prompt.
-Let $R$ be the subspace corresponding to race.
+A \textit{distributed interchange intervention} is the neural counterpart of the interchange intervention, which acts on \emph{subspaces} in neural representations instead of discrete variables.
+Let $\mathcal{N}$ be a neural network and $H(v) \in \mathbb{R}^d$ be the hidden representation at some target token and layer.
+Similarly, $\{ (s_i, t_i) \}_{i=1}^n$ are source and target prompt pairs to the network.
+Most importantly, let $R$ be the subspace corresponding to our desired variable, race.
 A distributed interchange intervention $\textsc{DII}(\mathcal{N}, R, s_i)(t_i)$ replaces $H(t_i)$ with

 where $P_R$ is an orthogonal projection of vectors in $\mathbb{R}^d$ onto $R$ and $P_R^{\perp}$ is a projection onto the complement subspace of $R$.
 In our case, this operation would ideally keep all the other relevant information in $H(t_i)$ but replace the information related to race with that from $s_i$.